How to get Peacock premium for free?

 Step 4: Take Advantage of Partner Offers

 Peacock has partnered with various companies to offer their customers free access to Peacock Premium.
-Check if your internet or cable provider, such as Xfinity or Cox, offers Peacock Premium as part of their package.
-Additionally, some mobile carriers may provide free access to Peacock Premium for their customers.
+If you are a customer of Xfinity, Cox, or certain other cable providers, you may be eligible for complimentary access to Peacock Premium.
+Check with your provider to see if you qualify for this offer.

 Frequently Asked Questions (FAQ)